WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 I Am Coming!

-What did it mean that Mat was dicing with the Dark One, and why did he keep shouting "I am coming!" and why did she think in the dream that he was shouting at her?As in an earlier dream, this could refer to Mat’s race against Comar to get to Tear and rescue Egwene, Elayne and Nynaeve.
-Or he might save Egwene in the future.
+What did it mean that Mat was dicing with the Dark One, and why did he keep shouting "I am coming!" and why did she think in the dream that he was shouting at her?As in an earlier dream, this refers to Mat’s race against Comar to get to Tear and rescue Egwene, Elayne and Nynaeve.

 The dicing with the Dark One could refer to a number of things; his "bet" with Rahvin as Gaebril that he would find them before Comar, his dicing with Comar and Comar’s subsequent death, and his general gambling with fate and relying on his luck to get him out of danger.